 While you might think of wills as something that only mature adults make to prepare for the end of life, the fact is that any legal adult should have a living will.
 Living wills are especially important for people who are in poor health, have a terminal illness diagnosis, are going into surgery, or would like to designate someone specific as a healthcare power of attorney.

-If you have questions about living wills, we here at Groff Law Firm, PLLC are happy to help you.
+If you have questions about living wills, we here at the Law Office of Melissa Stewart are happy to help you.
 Please give us a call today for more information.